AndreiVaida/Deploy/README.md

 - `server-name`: the name of your server which will be displayed on UI (not yet implemented)
 - `server-window-name` (mandatory): the name of the CMD window with your server
 - `server-start-file-relative-location` (mandatory): the relative path to the `.bat` executable of your server, starting from the platform location
 - `server-start-log` (mandatory): the line, logged in server logs, which tells that the server is started and ready for login
+- `project-cache-folder-to-delete`: relative path, starting from `ProjectLocation`, of a folder to be deleted before building the project
 - projects: enumerate, on each line, your `ProjectName,ProjectLocation,PlatformLocation`
   - `ProjectName`: to easily identify your project UI
   - `ProjectLocation`: path to the project's folder